In a Nutshell:

 Does your back hurt more often than you’d like to admit?
 Do you spend an inordinate amount of time keeping appointments with your chiropractor in an attempt to find some relief?
 Are you looking for a way off that treadmill?

-Before we do that, though, we should mention that you may also find this exact massage chair listed under Titan Otamic 3D LE zero gravity luxury massage chair reviews or similar.
+Before we do that, though, we should mention that you may also find this massage chair listed under Titan Otamic 3D LE zero gravity luxury massage chair reviews or similar.

-We regard this as a good but perhaps an unexceptional component of our Osaki OS-3D Otamic LE review, which is to say we like what we see here, but it’s about what we expected to see.
+We regard this as a good but perhaps unexceptional component of our Osaki OS-3D Otamic LE review.
+That is, we like what we see here, but it’s about what we expect to see.

 First and foremost, this is a massage chair priced in the mid-range, and it has a feature set to match.
 It comes equipped with industry-standard quad rollers on a 3D massage track that allows those rollers to move along the X-, Y-, and Z-axis, which allows for both speed and intensity adjustment.